 Most of the time, small hydrocarbon molecules are more useful than long ones.
 Unfortunately, a lot of crude oil contains very long molecules.
 What can we do about this?

 Cracking is the name for processes which break long hydrocarbon molecules into shorter ones.
-We don't add or remove any atoms; we just break the molecule into shorter pieces.
-All that we need to do is heat long-chain hydrocarbons, so that they turn into vapor.
-We then pass the vapor over a hot catalyst, to speed up the reaction.
-Alternatively, we can mix the hydrocarbon vapor with very hot steam.
-We can do this on a very large scale in a chemical works, but it also works as a small-scale experiment;
+We don't add or remove any atoms - we just break the molecule into shorter pieces.
+All that we need to do is to heat long-chain hydrocarbons, so that they turn into vapour.
+We then pass the vapour over a hot catalyst in order to speed up the reaction.
+Alternatively, we can mix the hydrocarbon vapour with very hot steam.
+We can do this on a very large scale in a chemical works, but it also works as a small-scale experiment: